DataLabTechTV/datalabtechtv.github.io/content/posts/automate-blog-and-social-media/index.md

 Finally, for each of the `ACTIVE_SOCIALS`, we publish a post.
 For Bluesky, we use [atproto](https://atproto.blue/), for Reddit, we use [PRAW](https://praw.readthedocs.io/), and, for Discord, we just use [requests](https://requests.readthedocs.io/).

-### Final Remarks
+## Final Remarks

 In the future, I might turn this into a reusable GitHub Action, but, for now, feel free to fork my repo at [DataLabTechTV/rss-to-social](https://github.com/DataLabTechTV/rss-to-social) and adapt it to your own needs.
-Remember that you'll need to setup your own "Secrets and variables".
+Remember that you'll need to setup your own "Secrets and variables" and enable "Read and write permissions" for GHA on your repo.

 ---